particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 ```

 And this code will attempt to use a previously saved token.
 This makes it possible to refresh the
 page and not have to reenter your password every time.
-If you switch to localStorage, don't forget to
-change this location as well.

 ```js
 if (sessionStorage.particleToken) {